- Mrs Murals

 When will the project start?

-We plan to start the project at the beginning of August 21 and complete five subways before the autumn 21, subject to weather conditions.
+We plan to start the project in August 21 and complete all six subways by the summer 2022, subject to weather conditions.

 How will they work together to achieve this?